 The best way to fight this virus is to know what it is and how it infects others.
 Thus, informing the seafarers on shore and on board is a huge step.

-In our vessel alone, an article from the World Health Organization (WHO) about the COVID-10 is posted in the mess hall for everyone to read.
+In our vessel alone, an article from the World Health Organization (WHO) about COVID-19 is posted in the mess hall for everyone to read.

 The IMO also provides measures and updates on their website on how to avoid the infection.